Chocolate Gluten Free Cupcakes For Two

 Helpful Gluten Free Cupcake Tips

-- Use blanched almond flour – Blanched almond flour is ground finer resulting in a lighter cupcake.
+- Use blanched almond flour – Blanched almond flour is ground finer, resulting in a lighter cupcake.

 - Watch the bake time – In my experience, gluten free bakes take a tad longer to bake.
 Just keep an eye on the cupcakes and start checking at the minimum time noted.
-When testing for doneness, the cupcakes will be springy to the touch and a toothpick inserted in the middle will have a few crumbs.
+When testing for doneness, the cupcakes will be springy to the touch, and a toothpick inserted in the middle will have a few crumbs.

 - Store the cupcakes at room temperature – Unfrosted cupcakes store great in a covered container at room temperature.
 They will stay moist for about 2 days.
 Beyond that, they will likely start to dry out.

-- Gluten Free Vanilla Cupcakes
+Chocolate Gluten Free Cupcakes For Two

 - 5 tablespoons blanched almond flour